 This was an incredibly close decision for the judges, but in the end the award was given to Jordan Gibson.
-Jordan has been a permenant fixture within OBMT for the last 4 years and has at all times shown incredible passion and energy in his work.
-He has an infective enthusiasm and is the complete embodiment of what this award was created to celebrate.
+Jordan has been a permanent fixture within OBMT for the last 4 years and has at all times shown incredible passion and energy in his work.
+He has an infectious enthusiasm and is the complete embodiment of what this award was created to celebrate.

 This was another incredibly close award.
-In the end judges went for the Dance society, for there continous work throughout the year.
-Not only have they consistantly run their classes, but they have engaged with wider Union activity including OWW and No Mince Pies.
-More recently, they have continued to run classess online throughout the lockdown period making them free and available to everyone.
-Finally they have been working with the charity Keen thoughout the year, running sessions for children with disabilities.
+In the end judges went for the Dance Society, for their continous work throughout the year.
+Not only have they consistently run their classes, but they have engaged with wider Union activity including One World Week and No Mince Pies.
+More recently, they have continued to run classes online throughout the lockdown period, making them free and available to everyone.
+Finally, they have been working with the charity Keen thoughout the year, running sessions for children with disabilities.
 They provide a great example of how societies can benefit their members and the local community.